 A tax deduction is a deduction that reduces a person’s or organization’s tax burden by reducing their taxable income.
-Deductions are usually the expenses incurred by a taxpayer during the year that can be claimed or deducted from gross income to find out the amount of tax due.
+Most of the time, deductions are expenses that a taxpayer has to pay for during the year that can be claimed or deducted from gross income to figure out how much tax he or she has to pay.

 |Federal tax deduction||– $5,768|